krisszcode/PHP-MVC/README.md

 # PHP MVC

-This a MVC(Model-View-Controller) pattern based project written in PHP, this is a currently running project.
+This is a MVC(Model-View-Controller) pattern based project written in PHP, this is a currently running project.

 ### Installation!